Your Guide to Auto Dealer Bonds

 What is an auto dealer bond?

 Before someone can obtain a motor vehicle dealer license, they must post a surety bond that ensures compliance with industry regulations.
 An auto dealer bond is a type of license and permit bond.
-You may see it described using different names, depending on the state you’re in.
+You may see it described using different names, depending on your state.
 Here are a few of them:

 - Car dealer bond